mzazon/awesome-cloud-projects/aws/lambda-safe-deployments/lambda-safe-deployments.md

    echo "✅ Created API Gateway: $API_ID"
    ```

    The API Gateway is now configured with a structured resource hierarchy that supports our deployment demonstration.
-This REST API provides the stable external interface while the underlying Lambda integration can be modified to support different deployment patterns without affecting client applications.
+This REST API provides the stable external interface while the underlying Lambda integration can be modified to support different deployment patterns without affecting client applications or requiring API redeployments.

 5. **Configure Lambda Integration with Production Alias**: